End-to-end process

 Empowering designers in negotiating salaries to increase memberships

 UX Unite has released a job market report in a PDF format for the past two years.
-Now, they want to create an interactive dashboard on their website to provide designers with updated insights into job market data.and hope to turn more website visitors into community members.
+Now, they want to create an interactive dashboard on their website to provide designers with updated insights into job market data and hope to turn more website visitors into community members.

 Challenge

-Designers lack relaevant salary data — we fixed that
+Designers lack relevant salary data

 There is no reliable data in the UX field in Denmark and as a result, many designers are underpaid and face challenges in securing fair compensation as experienced by many of UX Unite's members.
 The company struggles to find the workforce to generate yearly reports and chasing individuals to fill out salary surveys.